Best Medicare Advantage Plans in Pennsylvania

 Each insurance company has the freedom to determine what type of Medicare Advantage plans they want to offer, the rates charged and the benefits extended beyond the standard Medicare Part A and Part B coverage.
 Let’s take a look at the four most common plan types offered in Pennsylvania.

-- Subscribers almost always limited to in-network providers.
-You probably won’t have the option to use an out-of-network hospital or doctor unless it is an emergency.
+- Subscribers are almost always limited to seeking services from in-network healthcare providers.
+You probably won’t have the option to use a hospital or doctor that is outside of your network service area unless it is an emergency.

 - You’re required to select a primary care physician, otherwise known as a PCP.